 This approach could and should be applied to the auditing process.
 And even more importantly, can be applied to the auditing process.

-But further to this significant data manipulation automation cost reduction initiative, there are many other Intelligent Automation opportunities using Digital Workers across the actual auditing process itself, not just the necessary set up process.
+But further to this significant data manipulation automation cost reduction initiative, there are many other Intelligent Automation opportunities using a Digital Workforce across the actual auditing process itself, not just the necessary set up process.

 Digital workers are already impacting every facet of the finance function, in fact finance reaps some of the biggest benefits from using Robotic Process Automation, with huge increases in productivity and dramatic cost reductions, including:

-The robots are here and they are impacting every aspect of the modern business world.
+The robots are here and they are automating audits.
 They do everything they are asked to do with 100% accuracy and report exactly what has happened, even producing their own audit log of what they did during the audit process.